frbrz25/Thesis_Codes/README.md

 Age-independent and age-dependent CD4-based multi-state Bayesian back-calculation models are written in the Stan language.
 This is interfaced with R using the rstan package.

 # Preliminaries
-Three RData files contain three template data-sets.
+Three RData files are available: these contain the following template data-sets:
 - TempDataAI.RData (age-independent quarterly data)
 - TempDataAD.RData (age-dependent yearly data)
 - TempDataADQt.RData (age-dependent quarterly data)